bkarai/terminal-package-update/releases/README.md

 ### To build the package

-Run the following command to create the terminal-package-update_<version>.deb file
+Run the following command to create the terminal-package-update_&lt;version>.deb file

 ```shell
 dpkg-deb --build ./terminal-package-update_<version>